Discover Jump Technology for Access to Remote Systems

 Jump, Unattended Access

-Jump Client, Pinned Client, Pinned Session
+Jump Client, Pinned Session

-A Jumpoint extends the reach of Jump functionality to the Windows systems in a JumpZone, enabling representatives with appropriate permissions to start a session with any remote Windows system in the JumpZone.
-The Jumpoint can be installed on a network remote to any representative or the BeyondTrust Appliance.
-For more details, see the Jumpoint Guide.
+A Jumpoint extends the reach of Jump functionality, enabling representatives with appropriate permissions to start a session with any remote system.
+The Jumpoint can be installed on a network remote to any representative or the BeyondTrust Appliance B Series.

 Local Jump, Local Push

-Local Jump and Local Push refer to Jumping from the representative console using the local network instead of a Jumpoint on a remote network.
-This allows a representative to initiate a BeyondTrust session with Windows systems on the same network segment as the representative console, without using a pre-installed Jumpoint.
-Except for the fact that no Jumpoint installation is required, the technical requirements and functionality for local Jumps are the same as for Jumpoints.
-Therefore, the Jumpoint Guide referenced above is the primary resource for local Jumps.
+Local Jump or Local Push refer to Jumping from the representative console using the local network.
+This allows a representative to initiate a BeyondTrust session with Windows systems on the same network segment as the representative console, without using a Jumpoint.
+The requirements on the endpoint being assessed and the functionality for Local Jumps are the same as for Remote Jumps with Jumpoints.

 Jump To, Push and Start, Pushed Session

-Jump To, Push and Start, and Pushed Sessions refer to BeyondTrust sessions started from either Jumpoints or local Jumps, without distinction.
+Jump To, Push and Start, and Pushed Sessions refer to BeyondTrust sessions started from either Jumpoints or Local Jumps, without distinction.
 Thus, a pushed session can refer to either of these technologies but not to Jump Client sessions or pinned sessions.
-Similarly, Push and Start and Jump To can refer to either Jumping through a Jumpoint or a local Jump but not to Jumping to a Jump Client.
+Similarly, Push and Start and Jump To can refer to either Jumping through a Jumpoint or a Local Jump but not to Jumping to a Jump Client.